tythonco/tython-website/_drafts/mind-lifecycle-when-extending-lwc.md

 ### Extension Caveats

-Lightning-Datatable row-click handling is not supported by Salesforce's base component.
-[We have to extend the component to achieve the functionality](https://tython.co/salesforce/development/lwc/2021/03/08/extend-lwc-datatable-with-row-click-handling.html).
+ Row-click handling is not currently supported by Salesforce's base Lightning-Datatable component.
+[In a previous post, we explored extending the component to achieve this functionality](https://tython.co/salesforce/development/lwc/2021/03/08/extend-lwc-datatable-with-row-click-handling.html).
 This is powerful, but there are hangups!
 Lets examine one of these sneaky side-effects.

 <br/>